Hydrospheredata/hydro-serving/docs/_posts/2018-06-15-getting-started.md

 	$ docker-compose up --no-start
 	```

->Note: If you've already installed one of the versions and want to install the other one, you may need to remove existing containers with `docker container rm $(docker container ls -aq)`.
+>Note: If you've already installed one of the versions and want to install the other one, you will need to remove existing containers.
+Check corresponding `docker-compose.yml` for more details.

 After all images will be pulled, start ML Lambda.